 These stains can be a little tough to remove if they’re left to dry, so act as fast as possible.
 If you aren’t able to treat the stain immediately, blot it with a damp cloth, removing as much of the excess formula as you can.

-- Pour a little Persil non-bio liquid onto the stain and use the Stain Eraser Ball to gently rub it in.
+Pour a little Persil non-bio liquid onto the stain and gently rub it in.

 With these simple steps, you should have no problem getting baby formula stains out of your little one’s clothes.